anders-biostat/linked-charts/docs/rlc/api.md

 `data`     |     Name value pairs of properties, passed through the [`dat`](#dat) function.
 These properties will be reevaluated on each [`updateCharts`](#updatecharts) call.
 `place`     |     ID of a container, where to place new chart.
 Will be ignored if the chart already exists.
 If not defined, the chart will be appended to the body of the web pages.
 `...`     |     Name-value pairs of properties that will be evaluated only once and then will remain constant.
 These properties can still be changed later using the [`setProperties`](#setproperties) function.
 `chartId`     |     ID for the chart.
 All charts must have unique IDs.
 If a chart with the same ID already exists, it will be replaced.
 If ID is not defined, it will be the same as value of the `place` argument.
-And if both are not defined, the ID will be set to `ChartN` , where `N - 1` is the number of existing charts..
+And if both are not defined, the ID will be set to `ChartN` , where `N - 1` is the number of existing charts.
+`with`     |     A data set from which other properties should be taken.
+If the data set doesn't have a column with the requested name, the variable will be searched for outside of the data set.
+Must be a data.frame or a list.

 ## Available Properties